 - Battery Grubbs

 Filipino Heroes Memorial was located at the tail side of the island.
 Designed by Filipino Architect Francisco Manosa which features fourteen murals depicting heroic battles fought by Filipinos from the 15th century up to the present day which is carved by sculptor Manuel Casal.

 The battery was named after Lt.
 Henry N. Way.
 Consist of four 12-inch mortars which was capable of firing explosive shells as far as 13.35 km in any direction.
 Each mortar was operated by fourteen crews.

 The battery was named after Lt.
-Hayden K. Grubbs, features two 10 inch disappearing guns that hide back in the massive concrete after firing to protect itself from the enemies.
-It has Spanish style arch design in the entrance road.
+Hayden K. Grubbs, which features two 10 inch disappearing guns that hide back in the massive concrete after firing to protect itself from the enemies.
+It has Spanish style arch design on the entrance road.
 The battery completed in 1911.